VIC.GOV.AU | Policy and Advisory Library

 For a school council to make a valid decision, the meeting must have a quorum and members must attend either in person or by video or telephone.

-Webex is the videoconferencing solution provided by the Department.
-School councils may use this reliable tool to conduct school council meetings remotely.
+Webex is the videoconferencing solution provided by the department.
+School councils may use this tool to conduct school council meetings virtually.

 Using Webex requires: